Education

 The engineering context

-The football world cup requires engineers of a wide range of disciplines to make sure that it runs smoothly and effectively.
+The sports events require engineers of a wide range of disciplines to make sure that it runs smoothly and effectively.
 From structural engineers in charge of stadium design to textile engineers producing the players’ kits, the importance of engineers is huge.

 Electrical and electronic engineers need to have basic skills in circuit construction, including soldering components and testing electronic PCBs.